ozmos/100-days-of-code/r1-log.md

 -changing color and font schemes

 I also completed the _codewars_ challenge I started last night.
 I was close, just needed to tweak it a bit.

+###R1D35
+I fixed up some style bugs in my drum machine and started work on the calculator.
+I now have a basic view of the calculator and a function to evaluate the string mathematically.